devopsdays/devopsdays-web/content/page/organizing.md

 - **Ignite Proposals**: Delegate someone to handle ignite talk submissions.

 - **Website Updates**: Designate a person or a pair to maintain and update the event's website.

+- **Speakers**: Designate a person or pair to handle all speaker communications, so speakers have a clear point of contact ensuring that all their details are in place.

 - **Sponsorships**: Assign responsibilities for liaising with sponsors, managing agreements, and ensuring deliverables.

 - **Registration & Invoicing**: Designate someone to oversee attendee registrations, handle invoicing, and respond to related queries.